MaxVerheyen/jekyll-theme-chirpy/.container/_posts/2020-07-10-setting-up-virtual-hosts-in-mamp.md

 ## Configure your ports

-Open your MAMP preferences and make sure you are running Apache under the tab: Web Server.
+Open your MAMP preferences and make sure you are running Apache.

 ![upload-image]({{ "/assets/img/sample/server.png" | relative_url }})

-Make sure your Apache port is set to 80.
+Make sure your Apache Port is set to 80.
 The default port for MySQL is 3306.

 ![upload-image]({{ "/assets/img/sample/ports.png" | relative_url }})